cyakarin/ipinspect/README.md

 ipinspect is a tool for inspecting information of given IP network.

-If you often have following situations, this tool is for you.
+If you often have following situations, this tool will be useful.

 - How many hosts can I use in this network?
 - Is this address included in this network?
 - What the netmask in other form is?

 ## How to use it?
+Just execute with IP Network you want to inspect.

 - IPv4

 ```console